Sustainable travel inspiration to help lessen your negative impact on the environment while on a sailing holiday.

 Avoid Feeding the fish

-Commercial tour operators must have a permit from the Great Barrier Reef Marine Park Authority and follow strict guidelines for feeding fish.
+Commercial tour operators must have a permit from the Great Barrier Reef Marine Park Authority and follow strict guidelines.

 Become a Citizen Scientist